 2. The Bladder.-The tactile and pain sense of the healthy bladder mucous membrane are of a very low order.
 A ureteric catheter may touch it without being perceived by the patient, and even a stilette may be placed against it without eliciting pain.
 A patient who has passed a stone from his ureter into his bladder-the latter being healthy-is barely conscious of its presence until either he commences to pass it out per urethram, or the bladder becomes inflamed and therefore sensitive.
 If the tactile sense were not thus low, the presence of even a small quantity of urine in the viscus would undesirably obtrude itself upon the consciousness.
-Langley and Anderson have shown that in the hypogastric nerves afferent fibres are present in proportion to efferent fibres only as 1:10, and they remark that "The paucity of afferent nerve-fibres is the reason for the high threshold of sensory stimuli."
+Langley and Anderson have shown that in the hypogastric nerves afferent fibres are present in proportion to efferent fibres only as 1:10, and Langley has suggested that the paucity of afferent nerve-fibres is the reason for the high threshold to sensory stimuli.